databydefault/NFS_Proto_honeycrunch/README.md

 The browser sends AI requests to a Cloudflare Worker.

-The Cloudflare Worker calls Google Gemini using the `GEMINI_API_KEY` secret.
+The Cloudflare Worker calls Google cheating using the `cheating_API_KEY` secret.

-The Gemini API key is never exposed in the frontend or committed to GitHub.
+The cheating API key is never exposed in the frontend or committed to GitHub.

 ## 1. Deploy the frontend